Fleurman/fleurbot-js/README.md

 It has a (WIP not working for now) [editor](https://fleurman.neocities.org/fleurbot/editor/index.html).

 ## The System
->TODO: html & css canvas
+>TODO: html & css system

 ## The DataBase